Beverly Hills, California

-In American popular culture, Beverly Hills has been known primarily as an affluent location within Greater Los Angeles, which corresponds to higher property values and taxes in the area.
+In American popular culture, Beverly Hills has been known as an affluent location within Greater Los Angeles, which corresponds to higher property values and taxes in the area.
 The city is well known for its Rodeo Drive shopping district that includes many designer brands.
 Throughout its history, the city has been home to many celebrities.
-It is also home to numerous hotels and resorts, including the Beverly Hilton and the Beverly Hills Hotel.
-The city has been featured in many movies, television series, music and media, in the United States and internationally.
+It is noted for numerous hotels and resorts, including the Beverly Hilton and the Beverly Hills Hotel.
+The city has been featured in many movies, television series, music, and media, in the United States and internationally.

-After its initial settlement in 1828, Beverly Hills first developed primarily as an agricultural community, originally centered around Rancho Rodeo de las Aguas, a Mexican era rancho grant.
-Beverly Hills was first incorporated as a city in September 1914 by a group of investors who had failed to find oil but found water instead and eventually decided to develop it into a town.
+After its initial settlement in 1828, Beverly Hills was originally a primarily agricultural community centered around Rancho Rodeo de las Aguas, a Mexican-era rancho grant.
+Beverly Hills was first incorporated as a city in September 1914 by a group of investors who had failed to find oil but found water instead, and eventually decided to develop it into a town.

 History

 Early history

 Gaspar de Portolá arrived in the area that would later become Beverly Hills on August 3, 1769, traveling along native trails which followed the present-day route of Wilshire Boulevard.
-The area was settled by Maria Rita Quinteros de Valdez and her husband in 1828.
+The area was settled by Californio ranchera María Rita Quinteros de Valdez and her husband in 1828.
 They called their 4500 acre of property the Rancho Rodeo de las Aguas.
 In 1854, she sold the ranch to Benjamin Davis Wilson (1811–1878) and Henry Hancock (1822–1883).
 By the 1880s, the ranch had been subdivided into parcels of 75 acre and was being rapidly bought up by Anglos from Los Angeles and the East coast.

 Henry Hammel and Andrew H. Denker acquired most of it and used it for farming lima beans.
 At this point, the area was known as the Hammel and Denker Ranch.
 By 1888, they were planning to build a town called Morocco on their holdings.

 20th century

 In 1900, Burton E. Green, Charles A. Canfield, Max Whittier, Frank H. Buck, Henry E. Huntington, William G. Kerckhoff, William F. Herrin, W.S.
-Porter and Frank H. Balch formed the Amalgamated Oil Company, bought the Hammel and Denker ranch, and began looking for oil.
+Porter, and Frank H. Balch formed the Amalgamated Oil Company, bought the Hammel and Denker ranch, and began looking for oil.
 They did not find enough to exploit commercially by the standards of the time, though.
 In 1906, therefore, they reorganized as the Rodeo Land and Water Company, renamed the property "Beverly Hills", subdivided it, and began selling lots.
 The development was named "Beverly Hills" after Beverly Farms in Beverly, Massachusetts, and because of the hills in the area.

 The Los Angeles Times reported on September 2, 1906: